All Inclusive – Do You Get Your Money’s Worth?

 - We like to eat where the locals eat and not just sit at the resort all day and all night, so we feel like we’re throwing money away if we leave the resort to enjoy a local restaurant.

 - We’re not big eaters.
 Under normal circumstances, we’ll split meals or even just share appetizers rather than sitting down and eating an entire meal to ourselves.
+That means that giant buffets or full course dinners are overkill for what we’ll end up eating.

 - You feel the pressure to get your money’s worth, so you end up eating and drinking more than you should or would normally do.
 The last thing you want to do while you’re sitting at the beach is to put on a few pounds.